 eBay is a great place to sell just about anything.
 So, don’t relegate items to the bin and remember – one man’s junk is another man’s treasure!

 If you need inspiration about which of your items are likely to sell well, you can quickly see what’s hot with Goofbid’s Most Popular Items tool.

-You just need to type in a search term and generate a list of relevant auctions with the most watchers and bids.
+You just need to type in a search term to generate a list of relevant auctions with the most watchers and bids.

-But sellers get to list up to 20 items for free each month (apart from listings in the Motors or Classified Ads categories).
+At eBay, sellers get to list up to 1,000 items for free each month (apart from listings in the Property, Motors or Classified Ads categories).

-So if you’ve got a load of items to sell, you might want to spread them out over a few months in order to save on the fees.
+If you’ve got over a thousand items to sell, you might want to spread them out over a month or two to save on fees.

 Beat final value fees

 Sellers also have to pay eBay a ‘final value fee,’ which is 10% of the final transaction value, including postage.